alexandrudsc/custom-compiler/README.md

 ## Compile using make.bat file:
 1. Add win_flex and win_bison to the project
 2. set GCC path
-2. make.bat
+2. make
-3. make.bat clean - delete all previous output
+3. make clean - delete all previous output